korifan/JS/README.md

-# JS
+# This is JS class repo
-JS Class Homeworks
+n this repo you will find JS Class Homeworks